Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Introduction

+Beyond vehicle-to-grid, this paper contributes to the literature on the optimal usage of energy storage assets.
+The value of a storage asset is usually identified with the profit that can be generated through arbitrage by trading the stored commodity on spot or forward markets.
 Unlike traditional centralized storage assets, decentralized storage assets such as electric vehicles are usually connected to distribution rather than transmission grids.
 This means that they face retail and not wholesale electricity prices.
 While wholesale prices are determined by market mechanisms and thus stochastic, retail prices are often regulated and thus deterministic.
 Another major difference is that it may take several days to fully charge or discharge centralized storage assets such as hydropower plants, whereas the batteries of electric vehicles can be fully charged and discharged in just a few hours.
 A daily planning horizon is therefore sufficient for optimizing their usage.
 In addition, typical vehicle owners can anticipate their driving needs at most one day in advance.
 One can thus solve the storage management problem in a receding horizon fashion.

 The state-of-charge of a vehicle battery depends non-linearly on the power in- and outflows, which leads to non-convex optimization models.
 If the battery is merely used for arbitrage and market prices are non-negative, then these optimization models admit exact convex relaxations.
 Conversely, if the battery is used for frequency regulation or if market prices can fall below zero, then a non-convex constraint is needed to prevent the models from dissipating energy by simultaneously charging and discharging the battery~\citep{YZ16}.
 If energy conversion losses are negligible and the battery state-of-charge is thus linear in the power flows, then one can model the provision of frequency regulation through adjustable uncertainty sets.
 Such an approach has been proposed by \cite{XZ17} for frequency regulation with building appliances.
 A stochastic dynamic programming scheme for optimizing the charging and discharging policy of an electric vehicle with linear battery dynamics is proposed by \cite{JD14}.
 If energy conversion losses are significant, however, one may still approximate the state-of-charge by a linear decision rule of the uncertain frequency deviations~\citep{JW13}. \cite{ES12} study a similar model under the assumption of perfect foresight.